Becoming Medicare eligible and filling out Medicare forms go hand in hand. One of the first things you do is fill out Medicare Forms.

-Appealing a claim is a process and having all the tools you need is important.
+Appealing a claim is a process, and having all the tools you need is essential.

 If you want to appoint a representative or transfer appeal rights, these are the forms you’ll need:

-- Want to appoint a representative to assist you with the appeal?
+- Want to nominate a representative to assist you with the appeal?
 You need to fill out the Appointment of Representative form

 - Want to transfer your appeal rights to a provider or supplier?
 You need to file a Transfer of Appeal Rights form

-Depending on your appeal, you may need to file several times, each form is different.
+Depending on your appeal, you may need to file several times; each is different.

 - The forms you could need include the initial appeal request form is the 1st level of the appeals process.
 The Redetermination Request form is a requirement.

 - If you’re unhappy with the decision from the redetermination, you can submit the Medicare Reconsideration Request Form.